nagylakas/GitKraken-Enterprise-Server/README.md

 > :recycle: - this feature is currently only being developed!

 > :question: - this feature should work, but not tested!

-> :grey_question: - this package will never publish to `npm`, but you can install it locally from `GitHub`

 ## API status